Recovering Erased Digital Histories

 - Twitter/X Ghosts: Utilizing our X/Twitter Ghost Tracker, analysts search for the target's unique user ID (a static numerical value) rather than their

 @handle(which can be changed).
-This links deleted accounts to new, rebranded accounts. - Reddit Unddit/Reveddit Alternates: While pushshift APIs have been restricted, decentralized archiving projects still catalog Reddit posts within seconds of publication, making deletion functionally impossible.
+This links deleted accounts to new, rebranded accounts. - Reddit Unddit/Reveddit Alternates: While pushshift APIs have been restricted, decentralized archiving projects can still catalog Reddit posts quickly, meaning deletion may not remove every public trace.

 3. DNS and Infrastructure Archiving